jakelauer/theseus/src/lib/Refineries/README.md

 Refineries are designed to encapsulate specific transformations on data, offering a modular approach to state management.

+### Forges

+Methods within a Refinery that are tasked with deriving new states or outcomes based on the current state are known as **Forges**.

+-   **Immutable data**: Each Forge receives a first argument that is a data object with a single key.

+    This key is named `immutable` concatenated with the value of `noun` provided in the `Refinery.create` method.

+    If no `noun` is provided, the default key is `input`.
+Thus, if a `noun` of "state" is provided, the data will be called `immutableState`.

+    Any attempt to mutate this object within a Forge will result in an error, as the object is deeply frozen before any Forge runs.

+    As such, Refineries differ from Evolvers in that they should be used to create new data from the original data, rather than modifying the input.

+-   **TypeScript Inference**: For TypeScript inference to work when Forges reference their own Refinery, the Refinery must explicitly declare its return types.
+Circular references without explicit return type declarations can break inference.
+-   **Usage in RefineryComplexes**: Similar to Evolvers in `EvolverComplexes`, the names of Refineries are used directly within `RefineryComplexes` but with the term "Refinery" removed from either the beginning or the end for brevity.

+    For example, if a RefineryComplex includes `OddNumberRefinery`, it will be accessible at `MyRefineryComplex.refine(myData).OddNumber`.

 ### Example: Dungeons & Dragons Character Status Refinery

 This refinery processes aspects of a character's status, such as health and effects, to generate a descriptive